mozmeao/snippets-service/docs/overview.rst

    load_cached_snippets -> insert_snippets;

-Firefox maintains a cache of snippet code downloaded from the Snippet Service for at least 24 hours since the last download.
+Firefox maintains a cache of snippet code downloaded from the Snippet Service for at least 4 hours since the last download.
 The cache (and a few other useful pieces of information) are stored in IndexedDB, and can be accessed by code on about:home using a global JavaScript object named ``gSnippetsMap``.

 When a user visits about:home, Firefox checks to see when it last downloaded new snippet code.
-If it has been at least 24 hours, Firefox requests new snippet code from the Snippet Service and stores it in the cache along with the current time.
-After this, or if it hasn't been 24 hours, Firefox loads the snippet code from the cache and injects it directly into about:home.
+If it has been at least 4 hours, Firefox requests new snippet code from the Snippet Service and stores it in the cache along with the current time.
+After this, or if it hasn't been 4 hours, Firefox loads the snippet code from the cache and injects it directly into about:home.

 .. note:: All Firefox does is download snippet code from the service and inject it into the page.
 The rest of the logic behind displaying snippets is determined by the snippet code itself, as explained in the next section.

+.. note:: Firefox for Android caches snippets for 24 hours.

 .. seealso::